 The billionth treatment was an integrated antibiotic treatment for river blindness and lymphatic filariasis.
-It was distributed to a seven-year-old girl named Dorcas, who was at risk of NTDs in a community in Kaduna State, Nigeria as part of UNITED, one of our flagship programmes, funded by UK aid.
+It was distributed to a seven-year-old girl named Dorcas, who was at risk of NTDs in a community in Kaduna State, Nigeria as part of UNITED, one of our flagship programmes.

 In 2012, the World Health Organisation set out a roadmap that aimed to speed up efforts to overcome the global impact of NTDs.
 It was hoped that combining the efforts of governments, NGOs, communities and international organisations would bring us a step closer to ending the misery caused by these diseases.